Welcome to today's edition of the Rush 24-7 podcast.

 I've been saying this all along.

-But why bring up airs?
+But why bring up Ayers?

 And he's lying about his relationship with Ayers.

-This business that when Ayers bombed the Pentagon and bombed the Murtaugh House and everything else, he was only eight years old and he's denounced these horrible acts.
+This business that when Ayers bombed the Pentagon and bombed the Murtaugh House and everything else, he was only eight years old, and he's denounced these horrible acts.

 Ayers is still a buddy.

-They still pal around.
+They sell pal around.

 And it's not that Ayers was a bomber all those years ago.